MorningLightMountain713/fluxwallet/docs/index.rst

-..
-Bitcoinlib documentation master file, created by sphinx-quickstart on Sat Apr  8 10:06:16 2017.
+.. fluxwallet documentation master file, created by sphinx-quickstart on Sat Apr  8 10:06:16 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Bitcoinlib's documentation!
+Welcome to fluxwallet's documentation!
 ======================================

 Bitcoin and other Crypto Currency Library for Python.